 While social selling doesn’t have the highest pedigree when it comes to other selling tactics, as more data comes out, and there are more success stories from larger companies, we’ll start to see the stigma surrounding the practice change.
 Soon enough, social selling won’t be viewed as a gimmick that’s only used by those who can’t succeed with the tried and true methods of sales.

 What are your social selling tips?
 Email us for more info.

 This article originally appeared on Tenfold and was authored by Matt Goldman.

-RISE- will curate articles from peers and industry sources on its blog.
+RISE- will occasionally curate articles from peers and industry sources on its blog.
 Please note that curation does not equal endorsement from RISE-.